Clouds study finds that low climate sensitivity is ‘extremely unlikely’

 For scientists researching the climate sensitivity of the planet, it is crucial to accurately assess the global cloud feedback.
 However, clouds are tricky to model – and cloud feedbacks are currently the biggest uncertainty in calculating ECS.

 In 2013, the Intergovernmental Panel on Climate Change’s (IPCC) fifth assessment report (AR5) concluded (pdf) that the “net cloud feedback” is likely positive.
-The report produced a central estimate of +0.6 Watts per metre squared per degree C (W m-2 C-1), with an uncertainty range between -0.2 and +2.0 W m-2 C-1.
+The report produced a central estimate of +0.6 Watts per metre squared per degree C (W/m2/C), with an uncertainty range between -0.2 and +2.0 W/m2/C.

 The report’s climate sensitivity estimate suggested a range of 1.5C and 4.5C.
 According to the IPCC, “differences in the response of low clouds to a warming are responsible for most of the spread in model-based estimates of equilibrium climate sensitivity”.